The department is home to a high-quality range of programmes in the following broad subject areas:

 Research in Social Sciences

-Research in Animal Welfare and Society is focussed on human-animal studies and animal welfare science, ethics and law, in particular:
+Research in Animal Welfare is focussed on human-animal studies and animal welfare science, ethics and law.
+To find out more, explore the Animal Welfare Research Group.

 Research in Geography